L3pu5/SimpleSternia/README.md

 Then you can remove the package via the package manager.

 ## Initailising
-By default, the program will initialise when installed via the improted script file.
+By default, the program will initialise when installed via the imported script file.
 Major updates must be imported as new packages.

 ## Updating the Lines
 You can call the following two aliases from the command line: